-Incentive Design For Large Populations Of Strategic Learning Agents
+Control-theoretic Methods for Incentive Design For Large Learning Agent Populations

 This research focuses on the design of incentive mechanisms for large populations of learning agents using system theoretic passivity concepts that capture broad and realistic notions of rational behavior.
 The key idea is to shape learning outcomes through dynamic payoff incentives without requiring knowledge of the specific learning rules used by agents.
 As long as agents satisfy general passivity based rationality conditions the proposed incentives guarantee stability and convergence of the coupled system.
 Epidemic population games are used as a proof of concept where incentives represent policy interventions but the methods are not limited to public health applications.
 The same approach applies to energy markets congestion control and transportation systems where prices tolls or subsidies can be designed to guide decentralized learning toward socially desirable equilibria in a robust and scalable way.